TatyanaPolunina/CarND-Path-Planning-Project/README.md

 1. The best path is generated inside *TrajectoryGenerator* class based on defined cost function.
 2. *TrajectoryGenerator* initializes all the possible trajectories which may be generated and cost functions to define the best trajectory
 3. All the possible trajectories (states) are generated in classes inherited from the abstract *State* class.
-Such a stated are defined:
+Such states are defined:
    * *ChangeSpeedState* - the car stays in the same lane.
-Depending on acceleration parameter in constructor three different stated are initialized by current class: increase speed state, decrease speed state, leave the same speed
+Depending on acceleration parameter in constructor three different states are initialized by current class: spead increasing, speed decreasing, leave the same speed
    * *ChangeLaneSpeed* - the car move to another lane.
-Depending on initialization parameters for states are initialized: move to left lane with the same speed, move to left lane with increased speed, and the both for right lane
+Depending on initialization parameters four states are initialized: move to left lane with the same speed, move to left lane with increased speed, and the both for right lane
 4. All the possible cost functions are derived from *CostFunction* abstract class.
 The cost functions should return the values between 0 and 1.
+The better state should have the lower cost.
-5. Each initialized cost function has own weight to produse weighted costfunctions.
+5. Each cost function has own weight to produce weighted cost functions result inside TrajectoryGenerator.
 Now two weights are defined:  SAFETY_WEIGHT = 1000 and EFFITIENCY_COST = 100.
-6. It's absolutely possible to define separate weights for separate cost functions.
+But it's absolutely possible to define separate weights for separate cost functions.
 7. Such cost functions are defined now:
-  * CarCollisionCost (safety) - check the cars distance in current and destination lane
+   * CarCollisionCost (safety) - check the distance between our car and other cars on the road in current and destination lane
    * SpeedLimitCost (safety) - binary function to check if the speed less than speed limit
-  * SpeedEfficiencyCost (effitiency) - the better trajectory need to have more final speed we have
+   * SpeedEfficiencyCost (effitiency) - the better trajectory needs to have bigger final speed
    * PositionEfficiencyCost (effitienct) - ther better trajectory should have bigger S coordinate to reach the goal more quickly
-8. All the possible cost functions with corresponded weights are defined inside  *TrajectoryGenerator* constructor together with possible states
+8. All the possible cost functions with corresponded weights are defined inside  *TrajectoryGenerator* constructor together with all the defined states
 9. Trajectories are generated in frenet coordinates.
-The transformations to cartesian coordinates are provided in main.cpp
+The transformations to cartesian coordinates are provided inside main.cpp
-10. Car angle is taken into account.
-Smoothing is done using spline componens
+10. Car angle is taken into account though transformations.
+Smoothing is done using spline component

 ## Dependencies